github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/managing-requests-to-bypass-push-protection.md

 > [!NOTE] Members of the bypass list are still protected from accidentally pushing secrets to a repository.
 When a member of the bypass list attempts to push a commit containing a secret, their push is still blocked, but they can choose to bypass the block by specifying a reason for allowing the push.
 Members of the bypass list do not have to request bypass privileges from other members in order to override the block.

-### Managing requests to bypass push protection at the repository-level
+### Managing requests to bypass push protection at the repository level

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-security %}